lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

-# Use Google Cloud Services for Virtual Machines & Docker Containers
+# Use GCP for Virtual Machines & Docker Containers

 In this section, you'll get information about using Google Cloud services to run VMs or docker container images.
 You'll use Google Compute Engine VMs.
 Also you'll use services for docker containers including Google Kubernetes Engine (or K8).